willwpearson/chess-unboxed/README.md

 - `npm run type-check` - Run TypeScript checks
 - `npm run format` - Format code with Prettier

-## 🌐 Backend Integration
+## 🌐 Database Integration

-This frontend connects to a .NET backend API that handles:
+This application connects to a Supabase database that handles:

-- User authentication and management
+- Player management and profiles
-- Game logic and validation
+- Game state and move history
-- Real-time WebSocket communication
+- Real-time lobby system
-- Lobby management
-- Bot AI implementation
-- Database operations

-Ensure your backend is running before starting the frontend application.
+- Endless mode session tracking
+- Leaderboard and statistics

+The database schema includes tables for players, games, lobbies, and endless sessions with proper relationships and constraints.

 ## 🎨 Styling